chocolacula/chocolacula/README.md

 # About Me

-AWS certified developer, Software Engineering maniac, menthor.
+AWS certified developer, Software Engineering maniac.
-Love make developers' lifes simpler, become harder better faster stronger.
+Make developers' lifes simpler, become and help become harder better faster stronger.

 Take a look at awesome C++ reflection in my repos and don't hesitate to put a ‚≠ê.